 Could an EGOT be in The Weeknd’s future?
-The Grammy-winning vocalist is teaming up with producer extraordinaire Sam Levinson to create a new and twisted television series.
-The show, currently titled The Idol, follows a female pop singer that falls for an enigmatic club owner in Los Angeles who just so happens to be the leader of a secret cult.
+The Grammy-winning vocalist is teaming up with Euphoria creator Sam Levinson to create a new and twisted television series about “the cult of the music industry.”
+The show, titled The Idol, follows a female pop singer that falls for an enigmatic club owner in Los Angeles who just so happens to be the leader of an actual secret cult.

-The Weeknd, whose real name is Abel Tesfaye, is set to star in the series, as well as co-write and executive produce The Idol alongside Levinson and Reza Fahim — all of whom are sure to capture the gritty underworld of Los Angeles nightlife, given their personal ties to the material.
+The Weeknd (Abel Tesfaye) is set to star in the series, as well as to co-write and executive produce The Idol alongside Levinson and Reza Fahim — all of whom are sure to capture the gritty underworld of Los Angeles nightlife, given their personal ties to the material.

 Casting details and a potential release date for The Idol have not been disclosed, but the series is officially in development at HBO.